ipluser/angularjs-requirejs-boilerplate/README.md

 Test using karma and jasmine, run the test with `npm test` or `karma start`.
 Unit and coverage test report are stored in report directory.

 ## Changelog
+### 2.2.0
+- add build-templates task to optimize ngTemplates that registers AngularJS templates in the $templateCache
+- add error and listening event to server<br>
+17.01.2016

 ### 2.1.0
 - replace gulp-livereload with browser-sync
 - add gulp-help, gulp-size and others gulp components